 Required Equipment for IFR Flight: Last week’s blog covered some VFR equipment questions (91.205 and 91.213) This same reg. covers IFR the equipment necessary for IFR operations.
 But this will be contextual (based on your individual situation) and possible failures can occur (can we stil file and fly IFR?).
 A RAIM failure would be a possible question, as would the required navigational performance (RNP) for various approaches (see Chart Guide)

 Known Icing: This was covered in detail in a previous blog (and is usually not what applicants think it is).
 There is a surprisingly big focus on this in the current Instrument ACS: IR.II.A.K.1 (IFR Area of Operation 2– Knowledge) and IR.II.A.R1&2 (Risk 1 and 2).
 Icing is a very real hazard that every IFR pilot must understand, respect and mitigate.
 The ACS codes you see are now in the SAFE Toolkit App for easy reference (every CFI has to sign off training on these – CFR 61.39).
+The dedicated page on the app includes the IFR endorsements.
 Fly safe out there (and often)!

 The FREE SAFE Toolkit App This also has all the new ACS codes plus required pilot endorsements and required experience right on your smartphone.
 Join SAFE and receive other get great benefits (1/3 off ForeFlight!) free Flying Mag. etc.